Serkan Golge

 Serkan Golge (Serkan Gölge) is a Turkish-American scientist who was held in prison and house arrest in Turkey for nearly four years, as part of a crackdown by Turkish authorities after the country's failed coup d'état attempt of 2016.
-His imprisonment stemmed in part from his possession of a single American $1 bill.
+His imprisonment stemmed in part from his possession of a single American $1 bill, which, according to the Erdoğan government, was a sign of a Gülen movement link.

 Career

 Golge worked as a full-time NASA contractor on NASA's proposed human mission to Mars, where he researched the effects of solar radiation on astronauts in space.
 He had graduated from Fatih University in Istanbul and moved to the United States in the early 2000s, where he received his Ph.D. in physics in 2010 from Old Dominion University in Norfolk, Virginia.
 Both he and his wife became naturalized U.S. citizens the same year.
 As a dual Turkish-U.S. citizen, Golge lived in a southwest Houston suburb with his wife and two young children.